mysidewalk/pykc-meetup1/README.md

 3. Install VirtualBox: https://www.virtualbox.org/wiki/Downloads
 4. Install git and clone the repository
-5. From the COMMAND LINE in the directory you just downloaded, type: vagrant plugin install vagrant-vbguest vagrant up
+5. From the COMMAND LINE in the directory you just downloaded, type: xcode-select --install vagrant plugin install vagrant-vbguest vagrant-cachier vagrant up
 6. To create a super user:
   vagrant ssh
   cd /vagrant/demo
   python manage.py createsuperuser
-After it finishes, you should now be able to see the site by browsing to http://localhost:8080
+7. After it finishes, you should now be able to see the site by browsing to http://localhost:8080